BordowyRydwan/c-sharp-algortihms/data_structures/array_binary_tree/README.md

 - [ ] translate the readme into Polish
 - [ ] write unit tests
 - [ ] write methods for postorder, preorder and inorder traversal
+- [ ] write method for inversing a tree
+- [ ] write method for successor and decessor